-These meetings will be broadcast live on our YouTube channel, so the public can watch the debate and decisions being taken.
+These meetings will be broadcast live on our webcast page, so the public can watch the debate and decisions being taken.

 The public will not be allowed to attend these meetings to help limit the spread of the virus, but people can still make representations and can speak to the committee using the public speaking facility.
 See the public speaking and coronavirus section of this page for more information.

 Decisions on other planning applications will continue to be made as normal.

 Officers will be carrying out limited site visits at this time but we will still be requesting applicants provide photographic and/or video evidence as may be necessary.
 If insufficient evidence is made available to allow officers to adequately assess the applications, we will seek to agree extensions of time with applicants, to deal with their planning applications.

 Officers will not themselves be placing site notices at this time, but will ask applicants to display these and provide evidence to confirm this.

 All personal data held is processed in accordance with Data Protection Law.
 For more information please read our pdf Planning Development Management and Enforcement privacy notice (250 KB) on our website.